maxheyn/maxheyn/README.md

 [![Header](https://raw.githubusercontent.com/maxheyn/maxheyn/master/header.png "Header")](https://maxheyn.github.io/)

-# Hi! 👋 Thanks for visiting my GitHub!
+# Hi! 👋 Thanks for visiting my GitHub Profile!

 ## About Me

 I'm Max Herold, a Computer Science student at Clemson University!
 One of my biggest skills and hobbies is programming, right alongside my passion for games and game development.
-Recently I've taken up the Technical Director position for the Clemson Esports club, and my plan is to lead a club-wide development project for anyone who wants to involved!
+Recently, I've taken up the Technical Director position for the Clemson Esports club, and my plan is to lead a club-wide development project for anyone who wants to involved!

 Other than that, I love to learn about new technologies in my free time and the way I do that is with personal projects!
 Some of the things that I've learned how to use with personal projects are...